adam-ainsworth/spectrum-dev/README.md

 I have included a prebuilt version of taput but you can change the Dockerfile to rebuild it if you wish.

 Some of the arguments weren't working with this latest release of JSSpeccy, although they are included in the source code.
 While I could clone it and build it within the container, it would be very bloated, so I've decided to build it once myself and include it here for now.

+I originally used Pasmo for compilation, and that was fine until I started using sources from the web that use directives it didn't recognise.
+Therefore I have changed it over to SjASMPlus.
+I have left the Pasmo infrastructure in there and will enable its usage via an env variable at some point.

 ## Licence